MatthewZenn/CodeMural/README.md

 # CodeMural
 A better text art tool

-Code Murual is a text art generator that uses code and several customization opptons to create beautiful ASCII Art.
+Code Murual is a text art generator that uses code and several customization options to create beautiful ASCII Art.

 What can it do:
 - Turn images into **Code Art**